 Tip #1 Draw on the people you trust most for support

 It can be very helpful to share your distressing worries with a trusted someone who you know will not exacerbate your worries, but who will show empathy and understanding, while also reassuring you that your worries will not become reality.

 Taking conscious control of your breathing (slowly breathing in and out) and/or focussing your mind on the here and now and what you are experiencing through your senses (sight, touch, smell) can help you calm down.

 Engaging in movement is a great way to battle the constant stream of worries.
 It helps reduce the tension that might have built up and gives you that feel-good boost that you need.

 The International Psychology Clinic

 For more information about Generalised Anxiety Disorder (GAD) and strategies to deal with unwanted feelings and behaviour, book a Consultation with one of our Therapists.
-We offer CBT, Counselling and Psychotherapy for Anxiety Disorders at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.
+We offer CBT, Counselling and Psychotherapy for Anxiety Disorders at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan City Life, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.